puravi-238/SAC-Web-Task-2022-23/README.md

 # SAC | Web-Task | 2022-23
 Greetings from Students' Alumni Cell!

-For the next round of the selection process, you are required to complete atleast 1 question from each group i.e, total 3 questions one from each group.
+For the next round of the selection process, you are required to complete atleast 1 question from each group i.e, total 3 questions, one from each group.

 ## Group A: General Programming Questions
 #### Que.
 1